 - Entertainment/Culture – film, music, television, theater production

-- Infrastructure – urban planning, transportation, architecture, construction, transportation
+- Infrastructure – urban planning, transportation, architecture, construction

 - Life Sciences – biotech, environmental sciences, medical engineering